rick-r/marriage-figaro-norway/captions.md

 ei godeva leggendo, e nel vederlo io rideva di me, senza saperlo.

-  How could you!
-During our actual wedding ceremony, he was laughing at me, I was laughing at myself
+  How could you?
+During the ceremony, I was laughing, but really I was the joke.

 Oh Susanna, Susanna,